Our Future Health UK Logo

 We are looking for a Data Engineer to join our growing data engineering team at Our Future Health.
 The Data Engineer will bring an in-depth knowledge of NHS data and data solutions to help solve some of the key challenges around a programme of work at industrial scale with global significance.

 Our data engineers work with our participant data (including various health records from the NHS, genetic data, Our Future Health’s own questionnaires) and build pipelines and systems to process it, control quality and create data releases for researchers.
-You’ll take a lead on developing specific pipelines related to questionnaire and physical measurements data.

 Our Future Health will be the UK’s largest ever health research programme, bringing people together to develop new ways to detect, prevent, and treat diseases.
 We are a charity, supported by the UK Government, in partnership with charities and industry.
 We work closely with the NHS and with public authorities across all nations and regions of the UK.